chrispydan/pratt/readme.md

-# 800 Columbia
+# The Pratt

-website for 800 Columbia Seattle, WA
+website for The Pratt Seattle, WA

 ## Setup